flunge/flunge.github.io/_posts/Startup/2017-01-01-rotorfuture-summary.markdown

 1. Dimension: Tip-to-tip dimension is 12 cm;
 2. Weight: overall take-off weight with a 10 gram 350 mAh battery is 45 gram;
 3. Autonomous level: able to perform indoor positioning with optical flow and outdoor positioning with GPS u-blox module;
-4. Problems: not able to be controlled with mobile phone or tablets; not able to be re-charge battery on-board;
+4. Problems: not able to be controlled with mobile phone or tablets; not able to re-charge battery on-board;

 <center>